 All classified, management administrative and professional (A&P), and general A&P employees are covered by this policy, including those who are within their probationary period, and those with temporary and casual appointments.
 Faculty members (including those holding an academic administrative and professional position) should consult HOOP 127, Faculty Grievances.
 Postdoctoral fellows should consult HOOP 123, Grievances: Postdoctoral Research Fellows.

 This policy covers complaints concerning wages, hours of work, working conditions, performance evaluations, merit raises, job assignments, reprimands, or the interpretation or application of a rule, regulation, or policy.

 This policy does not apply to complaints from employees regarding suspension without pay, demotion or termination of employment due to disciplinary action.
 Appeals and other matters regarding suspension without pay, demotion or termination resulting from disciplinary action will be handled within the process described in HOOP 187, Discipline and Dismissal of Classified Employees or HOOP 153, Termination of Employment: Administrative and Professional, as appropriate.
 If the grievance concerns a reduction in force, the provisions of HOOP 52, Reductions in Force apply.

-Complaints regarding harassment or discrimination shall be addressed under the procedures in HOOP 183, Nondiscrimination, Anti-Harassment and Equal Opportunity and HOOP 59, Sexual Misconduct.
+Complaints regarding harassment or discrimination shall be addressed under the procedures in HOOP 183, Nondiscrimination, Anti-Harassment and Equal Opportunity and HOOP 59, Prohibition of Sexual Harassment & Sexual Misconduct.

 B. RETALIATION AND CONFIDENTIALITY

 No employee will be penalized or disciplined for filing a grievance or for aiding another employee in the presentation of a grievance.
 Employees who believe they have been penalized or disciplined for doing so should follow the procedures in HOOP 108, Protection from Retaliation.
 Acts or threats of retaliation in response to grievances may subject the person retaliating to disciplinary action, up to and including termination of employment, in accordance with HOOP 108, Protection from Retaliation.
 Persons filing grievances with reckless disregard for the truth or in willful ignorance of the facts are excluded from protection and may be subject to disciplinary action, up to and including termination of employment.